gadge/pres/packages-blessed/blessed-classic/README.md

 You must __always__ give `Layout` a width and height.
 This is a chicken-and-egg
-problem: blessed cannot calculate the width and height dynamically _before_ the children are positioned.
+problem: blessed cannot calculate the width and height dynamically _before_ the sub are positioned.

 `border` and `padding` are already calculated into the `coords` object the `renderer` receives, so there is no need to account for it in your renderer.

-Try to set position for children using `el.position`. `el.position` is the most primitive "to-be-rendered" way to set coordinates.
+Try to set position for sub using `el.position`. `el.position` is the most primitive "to-be-rendered" way to set coordinates.
 Setting `el.left` directly has more dynamic behavior which may interfere with rendering.